sameha/CarND-Traffic-Sign-Classifier/documentation/writeup_template.md

 # **Traffic Sign Recognition**

-## Introduction
+## Writeup

-In this project, we will use deep neural networks and convolutional neural networks to classify traffic signs.
-We will train and validate a model so it can classify traffic sign images using the [German Traffic Sign Dataset](http://benchmark.ini.rub.de/?section=gtsrb&subsection=dataset).
-After the model is trained, we will try out your model on images of German traffic signs found on the web.
+### You can use this file as a template for your writeup if you want to submit it as a markdown file, but feel free to use some other method and submit a pdf if you prefer.

 ---

 **Build a Traffic Sign Recognition Project**

 The goals / steps of this project are the following:
-* Load the data set
+* Load the data set (see below for links to the project data set)
 * Explore, summarize and visualize the data set
 * Design, train and test a model architecture
 * Use the model to make predictions on new images